-Students can apply for course-fee reimbursements towards certification courses needed for entry level positions through our Launch to Leadership program.
+Launch to Leadership assists U of T students in gaining health and fitness certifications for employment within the sport and recreation field.
+Students can apply for course-fee reimbursements towards certification courses needed for entry level positions.
 All are welcome to apply, but priority will be given to women and those from underrepresented populations (e.g. the LGBTQ2S+ community, those with disabilities, racialized groups, Indigenous populations, international students; and those with low socioeconomic backgrounds).

 Learn more about the requirements for these positions.

 Learn more about the Launch to Leadership program

 The Diversity and Equity team is a group of students who plan, motivate and implement positive student-led initiatives that promote diversity, equity, inclusivity and physical/mental health.
 The team develops and implements events and projects related to sport and physical activity through student-staff partnerships.
 It’s a great way to build your experience and meet new people!

 The Diversity & Equity team is always looking for more volunteers.
 Please contact Robin Waley, Assistant Manager Diversity & Equity directly if you are interested in volunteering with the team!

 Please note that we are not currently hiring for the roles listed below.
 These postings have been made available for reference.

 Are you a leader?
 Do you enjoy working with Children & Youth?
 Apply to be one of more than 100 Coordinators and Instructors working in the Junior Blues and Camp U of T programs.
 Preference is given to U of T students.